Learning how to read the Bible daily… And actually sticking with it… Doesn’t sound like it’d be that difficult, right?

 Of course, the point is not to be legalistic.
-You’re not a “bad Christian” if you forget a day or get distracted.
+You’re not a “bad Christian” if you forget a day or sometimes get distracted during prayer and Bible study.
 It’s okay.
 Don’t beat yourself up over it.
 You’re not a failure if you miss a few days (or months… or years….)

-BUT if you do want to grow in faith, reading the Bible for yourself is vital, and anything that helps you read more and get started back up again when you get out of the habit is a move in the right direction!
+BUT if you do want to grow in faith, learning how to read and study the Bible for yourself is vital, and anything that helps you read more and get started back up again when you get out of the habit is a move in the right direction!

 Here are a few ideas:

 - Find a friend who also wants to read her Bible every day and commit to texting each other every morning with one thing you learned from the passage you read that day.
 (If you can’t find a friend, I’ll bet one of these Christian YouTubers would give you some helpful motivation!)

 - Print off a printable goal tracker and put an “x” in the box for every day you read your Bible.
 Surprisingly motivating!
 (Here’s a super simple one I made if you want it.
 It’s free)

 - Decide that you will not do a certain task until you’ve read the Bible for the day.
 Common choices: check social media/email, showering, getting dressed.
 It forces you to read even if you’re not feeling it that day!